 be taken for granted.

-based on that novella The Barracks, a three-act stage play (1989) and Spit and Polish, a full-length screen play (2001)The Gentle Inquisitor and Other Stories, published at Untold Tales Publishing,
+based on that novella The Barracks, a three-act stage play (1989) and Spit and Polish, a full-length screen play (2001)The Gentle Inquisitor and Other Stories, Was published online at Untold Tales Publishing, which is now defunct.

 MGMT MEMO: Management Lessons from DEC, 2018 at Apple at Nook at Google Play

 Internet lessons for manager, entrepreneurs, and

 professionals, Wiley, 2002 at

 - Take Charge of Your Web Site, MightyWords, 2001